laravel/docs/requests.md

     })

 > [!NOTE]
-> If you are using AWS Elastic Load Balancing, your `headers` value should be `Request::HEADER_X_FORWARDED_AWS_ELB`.
-If your load balancer uses the standard `Forwarded` header from [RFC 7239](https://www.rfc-editor.org/rfc/rfc7239#section-4) the `headers` value should be `Request::HEADER_FORWARDED`.
+> If you are using AWS Elastic Load Balancing, the `headers` value should be `Request::HEADER_X_FORWARDED_AWS_ELB`.
+If your load balancer uses the standard `Forwarded` header from [RFC 7239](https://www.rfc-editor.org/rfc/rfc7239#section-4), the `headers` value should be `Request::HEADER_FORWARDED`.
 For more information on the constants that may be used in the `headers` value, check out Symfony's documentation on [trusting proxies](https://symfony.com/doc/7.0/deployment/proxies.html).

 <a name="trusting-all-proxies"></a>
 #### Trusting All Proxies